• Home

 Stephen Witt

-Stephen Witt, author of "The Thinking Machine."courtesy of Stephen Witt
+Stephen Witt, author of “The Thinking Machine.”Courtesy of Stephen Witt

-For employees at Nvidia, the chipmaker at the center of the artificial intelligence (AI) boom, the financial incentives to retire are staggering, yet few are heading for the exits.
-According to Stephen Witt, the freelance journalist and author whose book on the most valuable company in the world, The Thinking Machine, just became the FT and Schroders business book of the year, the main retention of wealthy engineers comes down to a fear of missing out on history (along with all that money, of course).
+For employees at Nvidia, the chipmaker at the center of the artificial intelligence boom, the financial incentives to retire are staggering, yet few are heading for the exits.
+According to Stephen Witt, the freelance journalist and author whose book on the most valuable company in the world, The Thinking Machine, just became the FT and Schroders business book of the year, this retention of wealthy engineers comes down to a fear of missing out on history (along with all that money, of course).

 Recommended Video